-- To elect Charles J. Casamento and Sergio Traversa, as Class II directors, each to serve for a threeyear term that expires at the 2019 Annual Meeting of Stockholders, or until his successor is elected and qualified or until his earlier resignation or removal; - To ratify the appointment of GBH CPAs, PC as our independent registered public accounting firm for the fiscal year ending June 30, 2017; and - To approve an amendment to the Relmada Therapeutics, Inc. 2014 Stock Option and Equity Incentive Plan, as amended, to increase the shares of our common stock available for issuance thereunder by 2.5 million shares; and - such other matters as may properly come before the annual meeting or any adjournments or postponement thereof.
+To elect Paul Kelly, as a Class III director, to serve for a three-year term that expires at the 2020 Annual Meeting of Stockholders, or until his successor is elected and qualified or until his earlier resignation or removal; and

+- To ratify the appointment of GBH CPAs, PC as our independent registered public accounting firm for the fiscal year ending June 30, 2018; and - To approve an amendment to the Relmada Therapeutics, Inc. 2014 Stock Option and Equity Incentive Plan, as amended, to increase the shares of our common stock available for issuance thereunder by 2.5 million shares; and - To conduct a non-binding advisory vote on our 2017 executive compensation; and - such other matters as may properly come before the annual meeting or any adjournments or postponement thereof.